Human impact on the nitrogen cycle: Integration

 The above system responses to reactive nitrogen (Nr) inputs are almost all exclusively studied separately; however, research increasingly indicates that nitrogen loading problems are linked by multiple pathways transporting nutrients across system boundaries.
 This sequential transfer between ecosystems is termed the nitrogen cascade. (see illustration from United Nations Environment Programme).
 During the cascade, some systems accumulate Nr, which results in a time lag in the cascade and enhanced effects of Nr on the environment in which it accumulates.
 Ultimately, anthropogenic inputs of Nr are either accumulated or denitrified; however, little progress has been made in determining the relative importance of Nr accumulation and denitrification, which has been mainly due to a lack of integration among scientific disciplines.

 Most Nr applied to global agroecosystems cascades through the atmosphere and aquatic and terrestrial ecosystems until it is converted to N_{2}, primarily through denitrification.
 Although terrestrial denitrification produces gaseous intermediates (nitric oxide [NO] and nitrous oxide [N_{2}O]), the last step—microbial production of N_{2}— is critical because atmospheric N_{2} is a sink for Nr.
 Many studies have clearly demonstrated that managed buffer strips and wetlands can remove significant amounts of nitrate (NO_{3}^{−}) from agricultural systems through denitrification.
 Such management may help attenuate the undesirable cascading effects and eliminate environmental Nr accumulation.

 Human activities dominate the global and most regional N cycles.
 N inputs have shown negative consequences for both nutrient cycling and native species diversity in terrestrial and aquatic systems.
 In fact, due to long-term impacts on food webs, Nr inputs are widely considered the most critical pollution problem in marine systems.
 In both terrestrial and aquatic ecosystems, responses to N enrichment vary; however, a general re-occurring theme is the importance of thresholds (e.g., nitrogen saturation) in system nutrient retention capacity.
 In order to control the N cascade, there must be integration of scientific disciplines and further work on Nr storage and denitrification rates.

+Global Emissions

+As of 2020, the top five countries in anthropogenic N_{2}O emissions were China (16.7%), India (10.9%), United States (5.7%), Brazil (5.3%), and Russia (4.6%).
+While the EU, Japan, and Korea have successfully reduced anthropogenic N_{2}O emissions over the past decades, and China has experienced a decline in N_{2}O emissions due to improvements in nitrogen use efficiency, global emissions from direct fertilizer and manure applications have remained stable or slightly increased.
+In regions such as Southern Africa and the Middle East, emissions from non-agricultural sources are similar to or even exceed agricultural emissions.